 According to World Health Organization, infertility is a disease of the reproductive system defined by the failure to achieve pregnancy after 12 months or more of regular unprotected sexual intercourse.
-Infertility is a condition with psychological, economic, medical implications resulting in trauma, stress, particularly in a social set-up like ours, with a strong emphasis on child-bearing.
+Infertility is a condition with psychological, economic, and medical implications resulting in trauma, and stress, particularly in a social set-up like ours, with a strong emphasis on child-bearing.

 So, to understand this in simple terms – It means the persistent inability to achieve conception and produce offspring.